 I forgive you, and may God bless you in all you do.

 You forgive me Tom for telling people the truth about you?!
 Sure you do.
 That's why you continue to attack my Christian faith and tell lies about me.
 That's why your attorney sent me the threatening letter.

 In early 2008 Tom Papania authored a slanderous Wikipedia article about me (this Papania thug is a real nasty piece of work).
 After the misrepresentation and lies about me were deleted he transferred the smear to one of his newer websites (www.tompapaniaevangelist.com).
 For years Tom has lied by claiming that I was fired from Focus on the Family.
 The Focus on the Family Human Resources department will confirm that I self-terminated my employment there.
 (I've never been fired from any job).
 Tom also claims that I dressed up in a devil costume to protest Focus on the Family.
 I never did any such thing.
-Tom took information from a former Focus employee by the name of Brian Cooper and attributed his action to me (see Cooper's website where Cooper mentions that he dressed in a devil costume to protest Focus on the Family's alliance with the Mormon church).
+Tom took information from a former Focus employee by the name of Brian Cooper and attributed his action to me (see an archived page of Cooper's writings where Cooper mentioned that he dressed in a devil costume to protest Focus on the Family's alliance with the Mormon church).

 Tom wrote the Wikipedia article about me using the Wiki user name of "Myql".
 He also posted videos of his false testimony throughout the Internet where in one of the comments sections a poster using an extension of the user name "Myql" wrote the comment "awesomely amazing."
 So Tom was writing positive comments about his own videos (using multiple user names, I suspect).
 (When some people posted truthful comments about his fraud Tom disabled the comments sections of the videos.)